-Cookies are convenient and useful because they allow you to easily log back into a website and pick up where you left off.
-But a certain type of cookie, the tracking cookie, is controversial because it follows your digital footprint around the internet without your knowledge and may feel like an invasion of your privacy.
+Some cookies, like session cookies, are convenient because they allow you to easily log back into a website and pick up where you left off.
+However, internet users are wary of third-party tracking cookies, which can track your digital footprint around the internet without your knowledge and may feel like an invasion of your privacy.
+Fortunately, due to data privacy laws enacted by the GDPR and CCPA, websites aren't allowed to collect or share data without your consent (or opt in).

-Continue reading to learn about tracking cookies and how to keep your online privacy safe from them with the best VPNs, ad blockers, secure browsers, and other methods.
+Tracking cookies can be used to collect analytics for the website owner, but they're more commonly known for creating digital profiles of you for marketing purposes.
+Continue reading to learn about tracking cookies and how to keep your online privacy safe with VPNs, ad blockers, secure browsers, and more.

 What data do tracking cookies collect?